TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 8 15:29:53 EST 2014

 Alejandro Valdéz's web site and blog, in Spanish, from Asuncion, Paraguay.
 Sarakanda is a typeface he made for dyslexics.
 Arguing in terms of bouma (word outlines), the font was developed to create bouncy and individualistic boumas by working on the ends of the ascenders and descenders.
 His script face López won an award at Tipos Latinos 2010.

 Rica Dujon, a graphic designer in Singapore, created the sans typeface Lexis in 2013.
 It was based on the analysis of a dyslexic child's handwriting.
 Lexis Regular is a font specially designed to help dyslexic individuals better see, read and process words and information.
 Lexis was a school project at the Lasalle College of the Arts.
+The user-testings were conducted in partnership with the Dyslexia Association of Singapore.
 [Google] [More] ⦿

 Dr. Robert Hillier is a Senior Lecturer at Norwich University College of the Arts in the UK.
 He designed and developed the Sylexiad range of fonts for adult dyslexic readers as part of his doctoral research.
 He has presented his research findings at design institutions and conferences, including the St.Bride Library Conference Fast Type Slow Type, Birmingham (2006).
 Sylexiad has been featured in publications including, Novum, Etapes, Ultrabold and the Journal of Writing in Creative Practice.
 Thesis in 2006 entitled A Typeface for the Adult Dyslexic Reader.
 Speaker at ATypI 2011 in Reykjavik, where we read this: The findings of developmental typeface testing identified the typographic characteristics adult dyslexic and non-dyslexic readers preferred and why.
 For the majority of non-dyslexic readers tested it was the combination of serif-style, lowercase forms, large x-heights, medium weight, variable strokes and normal inter-word spacing that was preferred.
 The non-dyslexic readers also favoured the form of Times New Roman.
 Conversely, for the majority of dyslexic readers tested it was the combination of handwritten style, uppercase forms, long ascenders and descenders, light weight, uniform strokes, perpendicular design and generous inter-word spacing that was preferred.
 The dyslexic readers also favoured the form of Serif Sylexiad.